-Good news everyone … 5 weeks of kids camp coming this summer to the municipal building between the Grand Bend Legion and firehall.
+See the brochure.
+5 weeks of kids camp is available this summer st the municipal building between the Grand Bend Legion and firehall.
 Operated and supported by the Grand Bend Art Centre and the Grand Bend Optimists.
 Four weeks in July and the first week of August.
 Prices start at $150 per week 10 am to 3.
 Early and late drop offs (9 am to 4pm) will be extra.
 A water week and sports week and three weeks of art and creativity.
 All with a variety of teachers including Teresa Marie, Candice Eason, Francis Martin, Jamie Janzen.

 Bubbling up from the cauldron of roots Americana music, Samantha Martin is an artist of extraordinary power and deep-seated emotion.
 One is immediately struck by the awesome presence and sheer magnitude of her other worldly voice.
 Cigarette-ravaged and whiskey-soaked in the extreme, Martin’s pipes are capable of conveying an infinite range of emotions, bringing one to tears in one instance and in the next uplifting one’s soul with an empowered declaration of hope, faith and desire.
 As a vocalist her roots lie squarely within the wellspring of powerful, strong women’s voices embodied by such forbears as Mavis Staples, Etta James and Tina Turner.
 As a songwriter, she draws on black gospel and southern soul with a hint of roots country and sixties pop, while her lyrics suggest an old soul with wisdom beyond her years.